MEd in Secondary Education

 The MEd in Secondary Education is a full-time, field-based program designed for those just entering the teaching field and require initial teaching licensure.
 This program builds on MEd student's content knowledge, while deepening and broadening their understanding of teaching and learning in immersive urban contexts.
 To learn more about the program philosophy, visit Teaching, Learning, Leading with Schools and Communities.

-Loyola offers secondary endorsements (6–12) in the following areas: Biology, Chemistry, English, History, Math, Physics, Political Science, and Psychology.
-Endorsements in French, Italian, Latin and Spanish are for grades K–12.
+Loyola offers secondary endorsements (9–12) in the following areas: Biology, Chemistry, English, History, Math, and Physics.
+Political Science and Psychology require a second teaching field in History.

-Graduates of the program will receive a master's degree and a Illinois Professional Educator License (PEL) with endorsements in middle grades 6–8 and secondary 9–12 in the subject area and foreign languages grades K–12.
+Graduates of the program will receive a master's degree and an Illinois Professional Educator License (PEL) with an endorsement in secondary grades 9–12 in the subject area.

 - Gain significant field-based experience in low-income, urban school environments through our community partner organizations.